johsteffens/tbman/README.md

    * Compiler options: `-std=c11 -O3`  (or compatible settings)
    * Linker options: `-lm -lpthread` (or compatible settings)
    * Some POSIX compliance:
       *  **pthread**: Tbman uses `pthread_mutex_t` (locking) for thread safety in `tbman.c`.
 If pthread is not available and you can dispense with thread safety, the code `pthread_mutex_...` can be removed without impacting the remaining functionality.
-A better solution, though, is to replace `pthread_mutex` with a native mutex of your target platform.
+A better solution, though, is replacing `pthread_mutex` with a native mutex of your target platform.
       * **Memory Model**: Posix systems usually provide a [flat memory model](#memory_model), which is expected by tbman.
       * **Linux, Android, Darwin (and related OS)**: These should offer sufficient compliance.
-      * **Windows**: To build tbman on Windows likely needs a workaround.
+      * **Windows**: Building tbman on Windows likely needs a workaround.
 Here are three possibilities:
          * [Set up a POSIX-environment via cygwin.](https://github.com/johsteffens/beth/wiki/Requirements#how-to-setup-a-posix-environment-for-beth-on-windows)
          * Windows 10: Provides an optional Linux-Subsystem.
          * In `tbman.c`: Replace pthread-locks by native locks; then build without pthread.